They are materials that are obtained by heating minerals in a furnace, generally oxides and sulfides of the metal, obtained in the mines.

 Metals make up the majority of the elements represented on the periodic table.

-An alloy is a mixture of a metal with another element.
-Alloys are generally made by melting a metal with other elements so that they combine so that the result has the properties of both.
+An alloy is a mixture of one metal with another element.
+Alloys are generally made by melting a metal with other elements to combine them so that the result has better properties than the products used.

 Most metals are not used in their pure form, but instead are alloyed with other elements to improve their properties.